 If you have trouble logging in with third-party OpenVPN applications, click here to solve the problem.

-1. Log in to the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set during account creation).
+1. In a browser, sign in to account.protonvpn.com using your Proton Account username and password (the ones you set up during account creation – see above).

-2. In the menu on the left, select Account > OpenVPN / IKEv2 username
+2. In the menu on the left, go to Account → OpenVPN / IKEv2 username